schwartzlab-methods/CellNEST/vignette/filter_ccc_list_for_type_region.md

 ![png file of the generated altair plot for top 40000 CCC](../images/altair_plot_human_lymph_top3000_comp7.png)
 ![screenshot of the generated histogram plot for top 40000 CCC](../images/histogram_human_lymph_top3000_comp7.png)

+Usually, we want to use all the strongest communication detected by CellNEST while looking for specific cell type or ligand-receptor pair.
+For that purpose, we set  --top_edge_count=-1, which basically ignores this parameter for edge filtering, and plot all the interaction by target cell type or ligand-receptor pair detected by the model.

 ## Filter by annotation
 ````